Age-Defying Face Recognition with Transformer-Enhanced Loss: Experiments

 \subsection{Datasets}

 These experiments use two datasets: MS1M-arc face \cite{MS-celeb-1M} and WebFace4M (a subset of WebFace 260M) \cite{WebFace}.
-WebFace dataset contains 4.2 million images of 205K identities and MS1M-arcface contains 5.8M images of 85K identities.
 CASIA-Webface \cite{casia} is used for various experiments for study purposes only.

-The validation dataset includes five high-quality datasets, namely LFW \cite{LFW}, CA-LFW \cite{CA-LFW}, AgeDB \cite{AgeDB}, CFP-FP \cite{CFP-FP} and CP-LFW \cite{CP-LFW}.
-CA-LFW and AgeDB contain images with age variation of size 12174 of 5749 identities and 16488 of 568 identities, respectively.
-On the other side, CFP-FP and CP-LFW pose challenging datasets containing 7000 images with 500 identities and 11652 images of 5749 identities.
-The validations are also performed on the mixed-quality datasets, namely IJB-B\cite{IJBB} and IJB-C\cite{IJBC}.
+The target age-challenging datasets for this research are CA-LFW \cite{CA-LFW} and AgeDB \cite{AgeDB}, along with LFW \cite{LFW}.